deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 ---

--AVOID dynamically created providers.
+- AVOID dynamically created providers.
 Providers should always be top-level final variables.
 It is highly encouraged to use riverpod_lint and enable lint-rules which warn if a provider isn't top-level

 - AVOID have ref.watch/listen/read invocations where the obtained provider is statically unknown.